Astronomical Diagrams of Inferno

 Inferno 1.37-40

-The verses which, in Inferno 1, effectively constitute the poem’s first creation discourse, also make up the poem’s first astronomical reference.
+The verses which, already in Inferno 1, open the poem’s episodic discourse on creation also constitute the first astronomical reference of the Commedia.

 Temp’ era dal principio del mattino,